gkampitakis/ETL-json-to-SQL/README.md

 # ETL-json-to-SQL

-Load json file, transform it and save it to PostgreSQL
+Extract data from JSON file, transform it and load it to PostgreSQL

 ## Description

 This repository contains two solutions for "extracting", "transforming" and "loading" data to Postgresql.
 One solution is written in NodeJS and the second one in Golang.

 The focus is how to load data in a performant way (streaming ??) and after transforming save them in Postgresql (in bulk inserts).

+> In NodeJS solution I used multi rows insert, couldn't make the solution with `COPY` work. [pg-copy-streams](https://www.npmjs.com/package/pg-copy-streams)

+> In Golang solution I was able to use the `COPY` that Postgresql supports.

 ### Dataset

 The file used for running the ETL pipeline was taken from [here](https://www.kaggle.com/jasperan/league-of-legends-1v1-matchups-results?select=matchups.json).